ShiyuFang1/1111/README.md

 Test account and password:

-Account: 13700000000
+* Account: 13700000000
-Password: 111111
+* Password: 111111

 ## Navigation and Route Guards

-a.
-Only after logging in, you can view the transaction/payment/personal center page.
+* Only after logging in, you can view the transaction/payment/personal center page.
-b.
-You can view the login page only if you are not logged in.
+* You can view the login page only if you are not logged in.
-c.
-Only when there is skuInfo data in the carried skuNum and sessionStorage,  you can view the page of adding to the shopping cart successfully.
+* Only when there is skuInfo data in the carried skuNum and sessionStorage,  you can view the page of adding to the shopping cart successfully.
-d.
-You can only jump to the transaction page from the shopping cart page.
+* You can only jump to the transaction page from the shopping cart page.
-e.You can only jump to the payment page from the transaction  page.
+* You can only jump to the payment page from the transaction  page.
-f.
-Only from the payment page,  you can jumps to the successful payment page.
+* Only from the payment page,  you can jumps to the successful payment page.

 ## Order and Payment

-1) Submit the order
+* Submit the order
-2) Pay with QR code
+* Pay with QR code
-3) Get order status
+* Get order status

 ![image-20220609105837105](https://150-9155-1312350958.cos.ap-chengdu.myqcloud.com/img202206091116069.png)